ABDULSABOOR1995/Vessel-s-Anomaly-Behaviour-Detection/README.md

 <a id='l2'></a>
 ## 2. Data Cleaning:
 After performing data analysis, we clean data to make it good for training.
-In data cleaning process, We'll fill missing values contained in the data by using linear interpolation method.
+In the data cleaning process, We'll fill missing values contained in the data by using the linear interpolation method.
 <br><br><br>

 ![Screenshot_28](https://user-images.githubusercontent.com/46135898/67839598-d355a080-fb15-11e9-940c-8d1a125f5dae.png)